Applied Computer Science

 Program Overview

-The Applied Computer Science major provides students with the knowledge and skills needed to pursue successful careers in fields such as software development, network administration, mobile computing, and website design.
-The curriculum emphasizes the practical application of the tools and techniques that computer science professionals utilize to identify problems and devise solutions for issues relating to information technology, including a strong emphasis on the coding and programming skills that are highly valued by employers.
+The Applied Computer Science degree provides students with the knowledge and skills to pursue successful careers in software development, network administration, mobile computing, and website design.

 Freshman applicants with a 2.5 or higher high school GPA and transfer students with a 2.0 or higher cumulative college GPA meet our general admissions requirements but must complete the program-specific requirements for admission into the program.